sustainablepace/event-storming-tech-talk/readme.md

 # Event Storming Tech Talk

-## Why Event Storming
+## What is Event Storming

 - (Domain) Event + (Brain) Storming

-- Fast and low overhead method
-- Collaborative discovering and learning of a business domain
+- Fast and low overhead method for collaborative discovering a business domain and enabling decisions
-- Creating a shared mental model
+- People > Processes: Fuzzy by design to enable conversations, empowering people to create a shared mental model
 - Decision enabler
+  - Identify core domain: Buy or make?
   - Bottlenecks and pain points?
-  - Identify core domain: Buy or make?
-  - Manual workarounds possible?
+Manual workarounds possible?
-  - Service boundaries?
+  - Context boundaries?

 The following slides are taken from "50000 Orange Stickies Later", a talk by Alberto Brandolini.
 The complete [slides](https://de.slideshare.net/ziobrando/50000-orange-stickies-later) and a video of the [talk](https://www.youtube.com/watch?v=1i6QYvYhlYQ) are available online.

 ![50000 Orange Stickies Later](50000-orange-stickies-later-04.jpg)

+Rashomon effect - let them figure out the truth by themselves, not by an analyst

 ![50000 Orange Stickies Later](50000-orange-stickies-later-18.jpg)